Synthesis and characterisation of Novel Bioceramics

 J. Duncan, J. F. MacDonald, J. V. Hanna, Y. Shirosaki, S. Hakakawa, A. Osaka, J. M. S. Skakle, Iain R. Gibson; “The Role of the Chemical Composition of Monetite on the Synthesis and Properties of -tricalcium phosphate”, Materials Science and Engineering C34, 123-129 (2014).

 J. Duncan, S. Hayakawa, A. Osaka, J.F.
 MacDonald, J.V.
 Hanna, J.M.S.
 Skakle and I.R.
 Gibson; “Silicate-substituted α-Tricalcium Phosphate: an X-ray Diffraction, X-ray Fluorescence and Solid-State Nuclear Magnetic Resonance Study”, Acta Biomaterialia 10, 1443-1450 (2014)

 This project is advertised in relation to the research areas of the discipline of Chemistry.
 Formal applications can be completed online: http://www.abdn.ac.uk/postgraduate/apply.
 You should apply for PhD in Chemistry, to ensure that your application is passed to the correct College for processing.
-NOTE CLEARLY THE NAME OF THE SUPERVISOR, EXACT PROJECT TITLE AND INDICATE YOU WISH TO BE CONSIDERED FOR ELPHINSTONE FUNDING ON THE APPLICATION FORM.
+NOTE CLEARLY THE NAME OF THE SUPERVISOR and EXACT PROJECT TITLE ON THE APPLICATION FORM.
 Applicants are limited to applying for a maximum of 2 projects.
 Any further applications received will be automatically withdrawn.